Engage with our virtual series highlighting select & diverse artists

 Join us as we converse with inspirational artists discussing their art and creative process while providing an engaging platform for audience interaction.
 This series takes place on select Thursday nights at 6 p.m.
 EST. See the upcoming schedule below and click on the artist names to learn more and register for each program.
 Video recordings are posted later for each session on our YouTube channel and within the pages below.
-Special thank you to PNC Arts Alive for sponsoring this virtual programming!
+Special thank you to PNC Arts Alive and the Art Alliance for Contemporary Glass for sponsoring this virtual programming!

 Watch recordings of past Wheaton Conversations: